kianhk6/Planner/README.md

 ## Introduction

-Assignment 5: Course Planner is a Spring Boot server application designed to assist students in planning their courses at SFU.
+Course Planner is a Spring Boot server application designed to assist students in planning their courses at SFU.
 It provides insights into past course offerings to predict future availabilities.
 This server interfaces with a web-based UI through a REST API, processing and organizing data from a CSV file containing historical course data.

 ## Getting Started